The 7th Guest: Infection: Gameplay

-History
+Development

 The earliest version of this game was made in 1988 by Wise Owl software.
 Written by Dave Crummack and Craig Galley, Infection was programmed on the Amiga, Commodore 64 and Atari ST platforms.
 The rights to the game were subsequently sold to the Leland Corporation, who released it as an arcade game under the name Ataxx.
 The game became best known by this title.

 In 1993 Trilobyte released The 7th Guest, which included a version of the game as the Microscope Puzzle.
 When Trilobyte re-released The 7th Guest for iPhone and iPad in 2010, they announced that some puzzles, including the Microscope Puzzle, would not be included due to technical challenges associated with adapting the original game to the new platforms.
 However, once the player has completed the game, they can access the older version of the Infection game, by simply clicking on any top corner of the menu board, and pressing the image for the laboratory.
 This puzzle, along with several others, can be played using this method.
 An updated version of the Microscope Puzzle was released for iPad as The 7th Guest: Infection, featuring updated graphics and gameplay settings in April 2011.